saxenaudit/Joe-Schmoe-API/README.md

 The big advantage of the API is that when you request the same Schmoe multiple times, you'll get the same avatar each time—perfect for when you're associating an image with a user's identity.

 # How To
 **(just need basic understanding of HTML & JavaScript)**

 1. Clone the repo.
-2. Browse the code it's very easy.
+2. Browse the code it's very easy. (check comments)

 # [DEMO](https://apidemo.surge.sh)